-The following information is provided to answer questions in the HUD Review of Designated Housing Plans checklist not addressed elsewhere in this Plan
+The following information is provided to answer questions in the HUD Review of Designated Housing Plans checklist not addressed elsewhere in this Plan or to reaffirm such items.

-- 1. The BHA does not have any outstanding court orders, Voluntary Compliance Agreements, or Section 504 Letters of Findings at this time. - Regarding fair housing, the proposed designation in this Plan will not increase minority concentrations as the elderly/non-elderly disabled population percentages apply at all of BHA's elderly/disabled developments.
+- 1. No persons will be evicted or otherwise displaced as a result of Designation.
+This is BHA policy and is self-evident, as no units not currently Designated are proposed for Designation. - 2.
+The BHA does not have any outstanding court orders, Voluntary Compliance Agreements, or Section 504 Letters of Findings at this time. - 3.
+Regarding fair housing, the proposed designation in this Plan will not increase minority concentrations as the elderly/non-elderly disabled population percentages apply at all of BHA's elderly/disabled developments.